-Each PAC member will independently score the student's portfolio in each Evaluation Category (based on the criteria in section 4.2 above:
+Each PAC member will independently score the student's portfolio in each Evaluation Category (based on the criteria on the scoring rubrics guidelins above:

 - 1 -Does not meet expectations;

 - 2 Meets expectations;

 - 3 Exceeds expectations.

 The PAC score will be based upon the majority score awarded by two out of three committee members (e.g., if the member scores are 1,1,2, then the PAC score = 1).
 Note: a scoring of (1,2,3) results in an overall score of 2.5 for a criterion.